adamant/adamant.language.reference/ideas-considering.md

 ## Lifetimes After Type Names

-Consider putting lifetimes after type names as `Type_Name~own` that allows them to be run together.
+Consider putting lifetimes after type names as `Type_Name$own` that allows them to be run together.
 It also allows references to have very clear and consistent lifetimes.
-For example, `ref~x T` would be a reference with lifetime `x` to something of type `T`.
+For example, `ref$x T` would be a reference with lifetime `x` to something of type `T`.
 Thus the lifetime always follows the reference.
 Currently, I think that would be `~x ref T`.

 ## Nested functions